cmeyrueix4/DNSLookUpService/README.txt

 Implemented a DNSLookup Service that outputs the IP address of inputted domain names.
 This program can also output the traceroute to track the steps taken to find the IP.
-This project was completed through partner programming.
+This project was completed through pair programming.